 Reimagining HR’s Most Misunderstood Role: The HRBP

-If an HRBP title prompts a bit of head scratching for a 17-year recruitment expert, we’re wondering if newly appointed HRBPs also find their roles blurry at times?
+If an HRBP title prompts a bit of head scratching for a 17-year recruitment expert, we’re wondering if HRBPs, especially newly appointed ones, also find their roles blurry at times.

-The Society for Human Resource Management (SHRM) identifies seven such competencies for HRBPs on
+The Society for Human Resource Management (SHRM) identifies seven HRBP competencies:

 - Business Acumen